lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Reboot-01-Calculator/README.md

 ## Background and Objectives

+To help you master the keys objectives of this reboot day you can redo the 2 following decks of flashcards: **Flow, Conditions, Arrays** as well as the ones on **Iterators & Blocks**.

 We will build a simple calculator capable of handling the 4 basic operations (`+`, `-` , `*`, `/`).
 The program will ask the user for two numbers and one of the four operators in order to be able to perform a simple calculation and display the result to the user.

 ## Guidelines